 Does anyone else have “show kids snow” on their bucket list?
 From building a snowman and snowball fights, to tobogganing down a hill or braving skis for the first time, it’s a great adventure.
 Of course, battling the big ski fields with kids who have never seen snow before, yet alone skied, can be a little daunting, which is where Corin Forest comes in.
 Just 3 hours and 45 minutes from Pymble, it offers a great, family friendly way for everyone to experience snow for the first time- with snow guaranteed.

 I’ll be honest with you, my husband and I aren’t big snow people: it’s cold, wet, and involves dressing the kids up in so many layers.
 It’s downright exhausting!
 But, it’s also so much fun, exciting for the kids and a bucket list experience.
-So, I ditched the husband who still wasn’t sold on it, and went for a weekend with a girlfriend and her daughter.
-We had three kids between us, a 10 month old and two 2.5 year olds.
-A big draw was the man-made snow blowers which run overnight and mean guaranteed snow every day.
+With the winter school holidays here, it was the perfect opportunity to bundle the kids up and head off on a snow adventure.
+With our 6 year old, 4 year old and 3 year old in tow, we decided to brave the cold – and we weren’t disappointed.

 Getting to Corin Forest

 When preparing for your trip, have a think about some of the other places nearby and consider making a weekend of it.
-There’s Questacon, Cockington Green Gardens, The National Dinosaur Museum, Parliament House, Australian War Memorial and more.
-You may even be able to squeeze one of these into a day trip to make the most of your visit.
+In Canberra, there’s Questacon, Cockington Green Gardens, The National Dinosaur Museum, Parliament House, Australian War Memorial and more.

 Where to stay

 If you do choose to make a weekend of it, there are plenty of places to stay.
 When travelling with kids, we always opt for a motel with multiple rooms, as it makes for a better night’s sleep and they often have great kid-friendly amenities.
-We stayed at Alivio Tourist Park, which has a pool (not that we used it in June!), basketball court, tennis court, table tennis, BBQ areas and more.
+We stayed at Alivio Tourist Park, which has a pool (not that you might want to use it in Winter!), basketball court, tennis court, table tennis, BBQ areas and more.
 Great for the kids to run around.

-There are plenty of other options in the centre of Canberra, which is about 45 minutes from Corin Forest.
+There are plenty of other accommodation options in the centre of Canberra, which is about a 45 minute drive from Corin Forest.

 One thing to remember: snow is cold and wet!
-Your regular Winter jackets aren’t going to cut it.
-With a 2.5 year old and a fast growing 10 month old to cater for, I jumped on the local buy/swap/sell page looking for snowsuits.
+Your regular winter jackets aren’t going to cut it.
+With three kids to cater for, I jumped on the local buy/swap/sell page looking for snowsuits.
 I wanted something they could zip up over regular clothes to save the hassle and keep them nice and warm.
 Naturally, I didn’t want to pay a fortune, knowing they were likely to only use them once!
-It worked out well, and I sold these suits on when we were done with them.
+It worked out well, and I can now sell these suits on.

 The essentials: